 In parti cular, the variable com ponents of the remun eration should: a) Be linked to predetermined, measurable yield criteria, which consider the risk assumed to obtain a result. b) Promote the company's sustainability and include non-financial criteria that are adequate for the creation of long-term value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. c) Be based on a balance between meeting short, medium and long-term goals, permitting the remuneration of yield achieved through continuous performance over a sufficient period of time to appreciate their contribution to the sustainable creation of value, such that the elements for measuring that yield are not related only with one-off, occasional or extraordinary events.
-Complies [ X ] Partial compliance [ 1 Explanation [ ] Not applicable [ ] • yment of a significant p nt to check that the yie • for a minimum time that is Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] gs-linked remuneration duce those earnings. should take account o f any qualifications made in the report by the external auditors that Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ]
+Complies [X] Partial compliance [1 Explanation [] Not applicable [] • The payment of a significant part of the variable components of remuneration should be deferred for a minimum time that is sufficient to check that the yield conditions established above have actually been met.
+Complies [X] Partial compliance [] Explanation [] Not applicable [] gs-linked remuneration duce those earnings. should take account o f any qualifications made in the report by the external auditors that Complies [] Partial compliance [] Explanation [] Not applicable [X]